New Veterinary Career? 7 Ways to Kick Start Things (or Give Help)

 Throughout your career, continue to seek mentors and leaders in the veterinary industry who can help you on your path to success.
 One day, you may even find yourself mentoring others – read more on how to be an amazing mentor here.

 As you begin your career, cultivating a network of like-minded peers from the school you graduated from creates a strong group support system and learning resource.
 You’ve likely forged a meaningful bond with some classmates already as you all tackled and completed a very tough program, and now you’re embarking on the next career challenge together too!

 Keeping in contact with your classmates allows you to share veterinary job opportunities, professional contacts, pearls of knowledge, and general survival tips!
 It can also be an immense comfort to know that you’re not alone if things get tough.
-Chatting to your peers regularly can help you to clarify what’s normal in this “brave new world” of veterinary practice, and what could actually be an issue that needs to be addressed for your physical or mental wellbeing.
+Chatting with your peers regularly can help you to clarify what’s normal in this “brave new world” of veterinary practice, and what could actually be an issue that needs to be addressed for your physical or mental well-being.

 Register for Online Job Sites

 In addition to VET&PET Jobs Marketplace, there are many other veterinary-specific online job sites you can register for.
 Create specific job alerts for career opportunities that pique your interest, as even if you’re not actively job-searching, it’s a great idea to be kept “in the loop” about prospective employers and opportunities.
-You’ll also be able to keep your eye on your market value – knowledge that can prove very useful for salary negotiation at your current or future role.
+You’ll also be able to keep your eye on your market value – knowledge that can prove very useful for a salary negotiation in your current or future role.